suncoast-devs/handbook/lessons/react-intro/lecture.md

 Missing "key" prop for element in iterator. eslint(react/jsx-key)
 ```

-Any time we dynamically generate JSX in an iterator (e.g. `map`) we need to give it a _unique_ identifier so React can efficiently track/change the JSX when updating.
+Any time we dynamically generate JSX in an iterator (e.g., `map`), we need to give it a _unique_ identifier so React can efficiently track/change the JSX when updating.

-See [this React documentation article](https://reactjs.org/docs/lists-and-keys.html) for more details
+See [this React documentation article](https://reactjs.org/docs/lists-and-keys.html) for more details.

 ---